enkidevs/curriculum/python/python-core/bits-bytes-hexadecimals/get-the-most-of-int-s.md

 The **built-in** `int` types provide several methods for data manipulation at a binary level.
 Conventionally, for integer values representation, **bytes** (groups of 8 bits) are used.

-For example, you can get the bits required to store a specific number with `bit_length()`
+For example, you can get the bits required to store a specific number with `bit_length()`.

 ```python
 >>> n = 1024